razamobin/sugarlog/README.md

-# SugarLog - Blood Sugar Monitoring App
+# Sugarlog

-This app allows users to log their daily blood sugar readings, insulin dosage, food intake, and exercise.
-It provides a platform for tracking and analyzing blood sugar trends over time.
+A site that my Dad and I use to track his blood sugar and the foods/activities that influence it :)

 ![Blood Sugar Monitoring App Screenshot](/images/sugarlog.png)